rancher/partner-charts/README.md

 #### Update package to track a new upstream chart

 Update the `url` to reference the new upstream chart.
-If your chart uses `packageVersion`, reset it to `01` in `package.yaml`, in order for `PACKAGE={CHART_NAME} make prepare` to pull in the new upstream chart and apply the patch if one exists.
-You might need to run `PACKAGE={CHART_NAME} make patch` to ensure the patch can be applied on the new upstream.
+If your chart uses `packageVersion`, reset it to `01` in `package.yaml`, in order for `PACKAGE={PACKAGE_NAME} make prepare` to pull in the new upstream chart and apply the patch if one exists.
+You might need to run `PACKAGE={PACKAGE_NAME} make patch` to ensure the patch can be applied on the new upstream.
 If applying the patch fails, there's currently no method for rebasing to a new upstream when the patch gets broken as a result.

 For example, an existing package tracking an upstream chart `url: https://example.com/helm-repo/chart-0.1.2.tgz` can be updated to track the new `url: https://example.com/helm-repo/chart-0.1.3.tgz`, and a new package